 Section 3.
-Admission And Creation of New States and Secession

-A new State may be created from an existing State or States on the following conditions: the most numerous House in the Legislature of the States forming the new State must consent; The House of Representatives and the Senate must approve with three-fifths vote.
+Admission And Creation of New States and Secession following conditions: the most numerous House in the Legislature of the States forming the new State must consent; The House of Representatives and the Senate must approve with three-fifths vote.